kcoderhtml/zera/content/blog/2024-10-13_hilton_tomfoolery.md

 # Invitation

+> Hi Kieran,
+> I’m sharing my Digital Key so you can use your phone as a room key.
+> If you already have the Hilton Honors app make sure you are on the latest version and click this https://hiltonhonors3.hilton.com/rs/hilton-honors-mobile-app?shareId=b4d6140d311e4c4c935dd653ca00af65 to accept the Digital Key.
+> If you don’t have the Hilton Honors app, download it using the link above and return to this message to accept within 8 hours to get your key.
+> See you soon,
+> xxxx xxxx

-I shared the key which asked for a name and then opened the iOS share sheet and I choose to send by text.
+I shared the key which asked for a name and then opened the iOS share sheet and I choose to send by text (it sent the above message).
 I went back to my phone, clicked the link and low and behold we got a hit! `https://hms.hiltonapi.com/hms/v1/digitalkey/invitation/accept`:

 > POST
 ```json